Archive for January 2014

 KASHMIR & KASHGHAR BY H.W.BELLEW

-The region lying immediately beyond the northern frontier of our Indian Empire and comprehensively designated Chinese Tartary, has during the last quarter of a century, from time to time, attaracted the attention of Europe, owing to the steady extension of the Russian dominion upon its northern borders.
+The region lying immediately beyond the northern frontier of our Indian Empire and comprehensively designated Chinese Tartary, has during the last quarter of a century, from time to time, attaracted the attention of Europe, owing to the steady extension.

 Posted by Utpal Publications